globules-io/OGX.JS/README.md

 ![build](https://img.shields.io/teamcity/codebetter/bt428.svg)

 #### News
+>2018-04-14
+>Repo cleared and readding all renamed packages to new structure

 >2018-04-12
 >Wiki rewritting with proper class names for unified framework started

 >2018-04-06
 >Renaming almost done, more automated stuff.
 All components are moving to js/bin with final naming and unified variable naming